Jeffreylarbiakor/Stock-Price-Prediction/README.md

 * **Close:** Predicted closing price for stocks between 1st November to 31st December 2019

 ### Evaluation Metric
-Submissions are evaluated on RMSE score between the predicted and observed closing price of a given stock
+Submissions were evaluated on RMSE score between the predicted and observed closing price of a given stock

 [Back To The Top](#Stock-Price-Prediction)